-Skaters from four different nations claimed the 12 medals awarded in Taipei City.
+The 12 medals awarded at 2016 Four Continents in Taipei City went to skaters from four nations.
 China and the U.S. topped the leaderboard with both nations capturing four medals.
 Canada and Japan each claimed two.

 PATRICK CHAN STAGES A COMEBACK